tsrodf/rasa-bot/README.md

 In a previous phase of the project reminders were implemented to trigger a specific bot response at a given time to simulate that the bot had taken the lead to change the subject or talk about something in particular.
 This option was disabled since it does not suit the specifications of the project.

+There are other components, some of which have been already mentioned, which will not be explained further since they have not been used in this project.

 ## Rasa Architecture

 Rasa architecture is scalable.
 The two main components are Natural Language Understanding (NLU) and dialogue management, respectively represented in the following diagram as _NLU Pipeline_ and _Dialogue Policies_.
 The first is responsible for handling intent classificaton, entity extraction and response retrieval; and the latter decides the next action in a conversation based on the context.

 <img src="https://user-images.githubusercontent.com/63344051/219408685-8adf4380-1405-474b-9035-0600b4578585.png" width="70%">